 National Government Authorities

-The Red Cross Movement
+The Red Cross and Red Crescent Movement

 - The International Federation of Red Cross and Red Crescent Societies (IFRC) is a federation of national societies worldwide.
-It aims to inspire, encourage, facilitate and promote all forms of humanitarian activities by its member societies with a view to preventing and alleviating human suffering.
-When disasters occur, the IFRC assists national societies in assessing needs, mobilising resources and organising relief activities.
+It aims to inspire, encourage, facilitate, and promote all forms of humanitarian activities by its member societies with a view to preventing and alleviating human suffering.
+When disasters occur, the IFRC assists national societies in assessing needs, mobilising resources, and organising relief activities.
 IFRC delegates are often assigned to give direct assistance to national societies.
 Personnel from other national societies may also be requested and assigned under the auspices of the IFRC.

 Armed Forces in Humanitarian Response

-- Estimated worst, and most likely scenarios.
+- Best, worst, and most likely scenarios.

 - A framework for monitoring the strategy and revising it if necessary.